Meikipop Guide

 Configuration

-Access settings through the system tray icon's right-click menu.
-Configuration is saved to config.ini in the application folder.
+You can access settings through the system tray icon's right-click menu.
+Your configuration gets saved to config.ini in the application folder.

 Meikipop settings dialog